-2.1 The Society is a non-profit organisation which has as its core function the representation of those Members of Engineers Australia who have an interest in the field of electric energy.
+2.1 The Society is a non-profit organisation which has as its core function the representation of Members who have an interest in the field of electric energy.
 This field is defined as generation, transmission, distribution, retail and customer end-use of electric energy.
-The Society will meet the changing needs of Engineers Australia's Members involved in the electric energy industry in Australia, which is subject to radical restructure and reform.
+The Society will meet the changing needs of Members involved in the electric energy industry in Australia, which is subject to constant restructure and reform.